-As with nonstick coating, a ceramic coat also exhibits the same kind of degradation when put in a dishwasher regularly.
-It is no surprise here as both surfaces are extremely easy to clean as they do not harbor food particles and grease.
+As with a nonstick coating, a ceramic coating also exhibits the same kind of degradation when put in a dishwasher regularly.
+It is no surprise here, as both surfaces are extremely easy to clean as they do not harbor food particles or grease.

 Ceramic coats can chip when exposed to dishwashers.
-The dishwasher detergents are also known to be harsh to ceramics.
+Wash detergents are also known to be harsh on ceramics.

 3. Aluminum cookware

-Your shiny aluminum cookware will darken after constant exposure to a dishwasher.
+Your shiny aluminum cookware will darken after constant exposure to a washer machine.
 The aluminum reacts with most dishwasher detergents making your cookware deteriorate in appearance.

-Even if functionality is not affected, a dull piece of cookware does not fit as well among your other shiny pieces in your kitchen.
-However, anodized aluminum is dishwasher safe.
+Even if functionality is not affected, a dull piece of cookware does not fit as well among the other shiny pieces in your kitchen.
+However, anodized aluminum is dishwasher-safe.

 4. Cast iron cookware

-Cast iron is affected by dishwasher detergent as well.
-With constant dishwasher exposure, cast iron cookware’s oil layer which prevents rusting and food sticking to it gradually gets eroded.
+A Cast iron is affected by dishwasher detergent as well.
+With constant dishwasher-exposure, cast iron cookware’s oil layer, which prevents rusting and food from sticking to it, gradually gets eroded.

-This means your cast iron cookware becomes vulnerable to rusting and food particles always stick to it, consider hand-washing this types of cookware.
+This means your cast iron cookware becomes vulnerable to rusting and food particles always stick to it; consider hand-washing this type of cookware.

-The small cravings and indentions might not be cleaned as thoroughly by dishwasher as they would be by hand as well.
-Remember these small indentions are very notorious for capturing food particles and as we have said before, food particles are the number one cause of filth in a dishwasher.
+The small crevices and indentions might not be cleaned as thoroughly by the dishwasher as they would be by hand as well.
+Remember, these small indentions are notorious for capturing food particles, and as we have said before, food particles are the number one cause of filth in a dishwasher.

 6. Wooden kitchen essentials